PARAVENTI GIAPPONESI – GALLERIA NOBILI

 The Gallery founded by Adolfo Nobili, has a forty-year tradition in antiques with a specialization in seventeenth Century Italian painting.

 In 2005 Alessio and Raffaella Nobili enriched the research area with a new section on ancient Japanese art with a particular predilection for screen painting.
 The meeting with the critic and curator Matteo Galbiati in 2007 marks an opening to contemporary art, initially exclusively oriented to Japanese artists of different generations.
+The research is then complemented by a collaboration with European artists

 who share the same communion of intentions and a rigorous line of research, inspired by the encounter and synthesis of complementary traditional aesthetic and philosophical values.
 The Gallery aims to provide a new generation of international collectors with an insight into a constantly growing artistic field.
 It aims at a ubiquitous vision between ancient and contemporary and between Asia and Europe by investigating the points of communion and the multiple differences.